 - Ask about endorsements if you want more coverage than the policy provides.

-- When comparing prices, be sure you understand the coverage each policy provides.
+- When comparing prices, be sure you understand the coverage that each policy provides.
 A cheaper policy could provide less coverage.

 - When getting a price quote or applying for insurance, answer questions truthfully.
 Wrong information could cause you to get an incorrect price quote or could lead to a denial or cancellation of coverage.

 - Consider factors other than cost, such as a company’s financial strength and complaint index.
 The financial rating indicates a company’s financial strength and stability, and the complaint index is an indication of its customer service record.

 - Review your credit score.
 Some companies use your credit score when deciding what rate to charge you.
 It’s a good idea to look at your credit reports each year and correct any errors.